timongentzsch/docker_shortcuts/README.md

 These scripts are intended to remedy the situation, providing the following additional functionality to dockers `bash` cmd interface, while retaining docker's useful autocomplete feature.

 * SSH key and configuration passtrough from host
-* X11 passtrough with and without gpu support, even over SSH
+* X11 passtrough with and without gpu support, even over SSH and MacOs (XQuartz)
 * Common directory mount `/mnt` for easy data sharing between host and container
 * Device passtrough (USB, sdcards, etc.)
 * Seemless attachment to new shell and concurrent display output
-* Default gpu passtrough for all containers
+* Default gpu passtrough for all containers on linux with Nvidia gpu
 * Automatic disposal for unamed containers

 ## Installation